clarkalinsob/auth0-vuejs-webpack4-boilerplate/README.md

 }
 ```

+2. Create a folder `static` with a subfolder `img` on the root to initialize the path for static images

-2. Open terminal to `client` root directory and enter the command
+3. Open terminal to `client` root directory and enter the command
 ```
 npm run dev
 ```